RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>13</sup> Take also your brother, and arise, go again unto the man:
 <sup>14</sup> And God Almighty give you mercy before the man, that he may send away your other brother, and Benjamin.
 If I be bereaved [of my children], I am bereaved.
 <sup>15</sup> And the men took that present, and they took double money in their hand, and Benjamin; and rose up, and went down to Egypt, and stood before Joseph.
-<sup>16</sup> And when Joseph saw Benjamin with them, he said to the ruler of his house, Bring [these] men home, and slay , and make ready; for [these] men shall dine with me at noon.
+<sup>16</sup> And when Joseph saw Benjamin with them, he said to the ruler of his house, Bring [these] men home, and slay, and make ready; for [these] men shall dine with me at noon.
 <sup>17</sup> And the man did as Joseph bade; and the man brought the men into Joseph’s house.
 <sup>18</sup> And the men were afraid, because they were brought into Joseph’s house; and they said, Because of the money that was returned in our sacks at the first time are we brought in; that he may seek occasion against us, and fall upon us, and take us for bondmen, and our asses.
 <sup>19</sup> And they came near to the steward of Joseph’s house, and they communed with him at the door of the house,